-All cost centres within the company finance system are aligned to regulatory business units for accounting separation reporting purposes.
+All cost centres within the company finance system are aligned to regulatory business units for regulatory reporting purposes which is different from the internal management accounting structure.

 All account codes are linked to a regulatory account code that conforms to the cost types that companies are required to show separately in the accounting separation tables, e.g., Power, local authority rates, service charges.